radtadpole/kmsite/README.md

 ## Hi, I'm Kyle!
 ### I'm a geography student at the University of Oregon focusing on spatial analysis, cartography, and data visualizations.
 By combining mapping software, GIS tools, and design principles I strive to create visually compelling maps.
-Here, you'll find a little bit of information about me and a collection of my maps and graphics I've done for classes or in my free time being creative.
+Here, you'll find a little bit of information about me and a collection of my maps and graphics I've done for classes or in my free time experimenting with data and designs.

 ## Education
 - **B.S. in Geography (in progress)**